BenSibley/Founder/readme.txt

 Tested up to: 4.8
 Stable tag: 1.11

-Founder is a sophisticated, minimalist theme.
+Founder is a simple, clean, and professional blogging theme.

 == Description ==

-Founder is a sophisticated, minimalist theme.
-It looks great and performs wonderfully on mobile devices, tablets, laptops, and everything in between.
-Use it to setup a business blog, newspaper website, fashion magazine, or travel blog.
-Now with WooCommerce support, you can even setup an eCommerce store with Founder.
-The design of this minimal theme also suits media-rich sites well like food blogs and personal photography portfolios.
-As a simple, responsive, and SEO optimized theme, you can trust Founder to present your best content to the world.
+Founder's minimalist design presents your content in a simple, clean, and professional manner.
+As a responsive theme, Founder is beautiful on phones, tablets, and laptops, and is optimized to load quickly on each.
+Built with Google's multilingual font, Noto Sans, it is compatible with hundreds of languages.
+Lastly, as an accessibility-ready theme, visitors around the world can appreciate your content regardless of disability.
+Use Founder for a travel blog, business website, photography portfolio, or even a fashion blog.
+Thanks to the clean, minimal design, Founder can be used for nearly any kind of site.
+Get excited to share your site, and download Founder today.

 **Live Demo**